Vladusty/latvian-communist-leaflet-corpus-1934-1940/README.md

 All texts have been transcribed from the publication:
 `Latvijas KP CK Partijas vēstures institūts — PSKP CK Marksisma-ļeņinisma institūta filiāle, LKP, LKJS un Sarkanās Palīdzības revolucionārās lapiņas: 1920.–1940.
 3. daļa (Latvijas Valsts izdevniecība, 1963)`.

-**At this stage, the corpus includes all leaflet texts published in this volume from 1934–1939.**
+**The corpus includes all leaflet texts published in this volume from 1934–1940.**

 ---